• Sell Your Mineral Rights

 Buying Working Interest

-If you don't thoroughly understand the different types of mineral rights and accidently buy working interest, you now have the responsibility of operating the well and paying all the expenses (including the mineral owners)!
+If you don’t thoroughly understand the different types of mineral rights and accidentally buy working interest, you now have the responsibility of operating the well and paying all the expenses (including the mineral owners)!
 Non-operated working interest owners are not involved with the day-to-day operations but are still obligated to pay their share of the expenses.
-For this reason, a lot of buyers stick with mineral interest (MI), royalty interest (RI), overriding royalty interest (ORRI) and non-participating royalty interest (NPRI).
+For this reason, a lot of buyers stick with mineral interest (MI), royalty interest (RI), overriding royalty interest (ORRI), and non-participating royalty interest (NPRI).

 Cash is King